Ravbug/wxWidgetsTemplate/README.md

 Additional instructions are on the Wiki.

 ## Get Started with this template
-To get started using this template with your own code, see [this guide](https://github.com/Ravbug/wxWidgetsTemplate/wiki/Getting-Started-Using-This-Template-for-Your-Own-Code).
+To get started using this template with your own code, see [this guide](https://github.com/Ravbug/wxWidgetsTemplate/wiki/Getting-Started-Using-This-Template-for-Your-Own-Code) on the wiki.

 ## Updating the wxWidgets version
-See the [wiki page](https://github.com/Ravbug/wxWidgetsTemplate/wiki/Updating-or-Resetting-wxWidgets) for details.
+See this [wiki page](https://github.com/Ravbug/wxWidgetsTemplate/wiki/Updating-or-Resetting-wxWidgets) for details.

 ## Issues
 Please report all problems in the [Issues](https://github.com/Ravbug/wxWidgetsTemplate/issues) section of this repository.